neumino/neumino.github.io/movies.md

-### Luca
+### Awake
-*Released on 2021-06-17, vote average 8.3*
+*Released on 2021-06-09, vote average 6.2*

-Luca and his best friend Alberto experience an unforgettable summer on the Italian Riviera.
-But all the fun is threatened by a deeply-held secret: they are sea monsters from another world just below the water’s surface.
+After a sudden global event wipes out all electronics and takes away humankind’s ability to sleep, chaos quickly begins to consume the world.
+Only Jill, an ex-soldier with a troubled past, may hold the key to a cure in the form of her own daughter.
+The question is, can Jill safely deliver her daughter and save the world before she herself loses her mind.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/YdAIBlPVe9s?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/2fuowcxdrYc?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>